Breakdown of Kinetic Compensation Effect in Physical Desorption: Results

 \subsection{Activation Energy}

-The occurrence of compensation (or lack of) can only be confirmed if we know how both of the parameters, $E_{a}$ and $\nu$, behave as a function of coverage.
-Therefore, we numerically calculated the variations in the energy of activation, $E_a$ using Eq.~\ref{eq:Esite} as, $E_{a} = \frac{1}{N}\sum_{j}^{N}E_{j}$ for the different interaction strengths; our results are plotted as a function of coverage in Fig.~\ref{fig:Ea}.
-In the non-interacting regime, the activation energy remains constant and matches the binding energy itself, which is consistent with the fact that it represents the only energy barrier to desorption.
+One of our main results is the calculation of the transient variations in the energy of activation throughout the desorption process, during which $E_a$ is calculated using Eq.~\ref{eq:Esite} as, $E_{a} = \frac{1}{N}\sum_{j}^{N}E_{j}$.

+Our results for $E_a$ are plotted as a function of coverage in Fig.~\ref{fig:Ea}.
+In the non-interacting regime, the activation energy remains constant and matches the binding energy itself, as expected, which is consistent with the fact that it represents the only energy barrier to desorption.
 This feature of the non-interacting regime also applies locally at each site.
 In the case of interacting species, on the other hand, additional contributions coming from site-occupied nearest neighbors result in a stronger binding of the adsorbates to the surface, which varies locally due to the heterogeneous distribution of interacting occupied sites throughout the desorption process.
-This leads to an enhanced activation energy, or effective desorption barrier, that deviates from the non-interacting case and which are not completely compensated for by the preexponential factor $\nu$.
+This leads to an enhanced activation energy, or effective desorption barrier, and also to the curvature of Arrhenius plots, which is observed to increase as a function of $\epsilon$ for attractive interactions.